 - It provides affordable credit to the individuals, this fulfills their requirements and increases their lifestyle.

-- It provides the services to the retail customers which increase the production activity in the economy thereby helping in the economic revival of the nation.
+- It provides the services to the retail customers which increases the production activity in the economy thereby helping in the economic revival of the nation.